IndiaFilings

 Working Capital for MSME Businesses

+The Reserve Bank of India through Master Circular on Loans and Advances has laid down the guidelines for providing of working capital facilities to MSME businesses.
+MSME businesses in the service sector are those enterprises having investment in plant and equipment of less than Rs.
+5 crores.
 For such MSME enterprises, enjoying working capital limits of up to Rupees five crore, working capital finance is to be provided at 20% on the basis of their projected annual turnover.
 The guidelines have also mentioned that banks should adopt a simplified procedure in respect of all MSME units (new as well as existing) for sanctioning of working capital facilities.
+Hence, service businesses and technology businesses having MSME registration can request for sanction of working capital facilities based on the above simplified guidelines.

 Working Capital for Information Technology and Software Industry

-Based on the recommendations of the “National Task Force on Information Technology and Software development“, the RBI has provided for a guidelines for extending working capital facilities to the information technology and software industry.
+Based on the recommendations of the â€śNational Task Force on Information Technology and Software development“, the RBI has provided for a guidelines for extending working capital facilities to the information technology and software industry.
+Some of the highlights of the guidelines include the following:

 1. Banks can consider sanction of working capital limits based on the track record of the promoters group affiliation, composition of the management team and their work experience as well as the infrastructure.